Our international students share some of the things you don’t need to bring with you when you move to the UK for university.

 Dilys, LLM International Corporate and Commercial Law, Ghana

-- Household items: York has amazing stores, which have many household items ranging from the kitchen to the bedroom and the prices, are definitely not exorbitant!
+- Household items: York has amazing stores, which have many household items ranging from the kitchen to the bedroom and the prices are definitely not exorbitant!
 I could not emphasise this enough.
 So allow your suitcases to be filled with lots of memories from your home country, such as precious artefacts, clothing and items from friends and family.
-A tip is to visit the UniKitOut page on the University of York’s website.
-It has beautiful items on display that can be bought and delivered to your room for settling into University life.

 - Stationery sets: Do not be worried if you are not able to organise items for classroom work or activities (I understand it makes you feel very prepared for lectures #NewMe, NewGoals#AceMyGrades…can relate!).
 However, there are many stores such as The Works, Claire’s, Smiggle and the Office outlet in York.
 They all have a variety of stationery supplies to fit your style of learning.